-Chicken wings have a reputation as the ultimate party food, and can be found golden and deep fried at most sporting events.
+Chicken wings have a reputation as the ultimate Super Bowl Sunday food, and can be found golden and deep fried at most sporting events.
 But their versatility extends far beyond just deep frying them.
 Sauces and marinades are the name of the game when it comes to exceptional chicken wings.
 From barbecue to marmalade soy, the flavour possibilities are endless.

 Marinating your chicken wings before cooking is a sure way to seal in flavour.
 Marinades work best when they have time to permeate the meat.
 For best results, let the wings marinate for at least one hour, and up to overnight.
 Next, baking them instead of frying allows the marinade to caramelize and the skin to become wonderfully crisp.